 In the months following Victor’s death, a group of friends, colleagues, and family members came together to organize the Victor Rabinowitch Memorial Symposium.
 With generous support from the Lounsbery Foundation and CRDF Global, the symposium was originally planned as a two-day in-person event, which was cancelled due to the coronavirus pandemic.

 The organizing committee is now pleased to announce the launch of a new Victor Rabinowitch Memorial Symposium, reborn not as a one-time event, but as an ongoing, living tribute.
-At the outset, two components are envisioned: a virtual seminar series on key issues in international scientific cooperation (to be jointly hosted by the National Academies and CRDF Global), and an annual prize for young leaders in international scientific cooperation.
+At the outset, two components are envisioned: a virtual seminar series on key issues in international scientific cooperation (to be jointly hosted by the National Academies and CRDF Global), and a prize for young leaders in international scientific cooperation.

 The Victor Rabinowitch Memorial Symposium was made possible by the Richard Lounsbery Foundation, the Bulletin of the Atomic Scientists, CRDF Global, and private donors.